Browse the Guide:

 and the Garrick Theater.
 An EAD-encoded

-aid is available in the Virginia Heritage database.
+aid is available online.
 Images of the scrapbooks'

 contents are available on the

 31st REGIMENT, VIRGINIA INFANTRY.
 COMPANY ROLL, 1862.
 0.1 cu. ft.
 Collection contains a single document reporting the roll of the 31st Virginia Infantry, Company E for May 1862, with a short description of the regiment's activities.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-055.

 37TH VIRGINIA INFANTRY.
 DOCUMENTS, 1863-1864.
 0.1 cu. ft.
 Confederate infantry regiment raised in Southwest Virginia.
 Invoice for shoes issued to Captain Wood of Company D; receipts for delivery of deserters G. D. Shaver and James Cox.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-057.

 THOMAS, HENRY GODDARD (1837-97).
 LETTERS, 1868-89.
 0.1 cu. ft.
 Born